 There is a worrying lack of awareness when it comes to age-related macular degeneration (AMD).
 AMD is the leading cause of blindness in seniors.
 The disease harms central vision and limits a person’s ability to read, write and recognize faces.
 Older Americans who are unaware of the disease may be putting themselves at risk.
 The good news is that they can protect their sight with routine eye exams and some lifestyle changes.
 New treatments and protective steps can help people with AMD avoid vision loss.

 The best defense is to get a comprehensive eye exam, even if you don't need glasses or contacts.
 The American Academy of Ophthalmology urges adults with no symptoms to have an eye exam at least by age 40.
-After age 65, an exam every one-to-two years is important.
-But don't wait until 40 if you notice problems with your eyesight or have eye discomfort.
+After age 65, it's important to get an exam every one to two years.
+But don't wait until age 40 if you notice problems with your eyesight or have eye discomfort.

 Fifteen years ago, there was little that we could do to stop AMD from stealing people's vision.
-The most advanced form, "wet" AMD, often caused blindness.
+The most advanced form of disease, called "wet" AMD because it causes fluid to leak from blood vessels in the eye, often caused blindness.
 Thanks to major advances in treatment, such as the use of anti-VEGF drugs, fewer people are going blind.
 Sight-saving options are available to treat wet AMD.
 As an eye physician and surgeon, it is a relief to know that I can give these options to my patients.

 In the future, treatments like stem cell therapy for AMD may be available to prevent vision loss from AMD.
 Vision aids like Oculenz someday may help people with AMD live independent lives.

-Vitamins can slow AMD (but not in all cases).
+4. Vitamins can slow AMD (but not in all cases)

 If you have AMD, you may have heard that the AREDS 2 vitamin formula can help slow the disease.
 Clinical trials show that these vitamins for AMD can help with intermediate or advanced AMD in one eye.
 Trials have not shown that they prevent AMD in people who do not have the disease.